auraphp/Aura.Filter/README.md

 Custom Messages
 ===============

-By default when a rule fails, the messages you will be getting are from the `intl/en_US.php`.
+By default when a rule fails, the messages you will be getting are predefined strings.
+These can be translated accordingly with any translator.
 But you can also provide a single custom message for all the failures.

 ```php